 A look at the living conditions of the Irish travelling community in 1970’s Ireland.
-On this day in 1978 'Frontline' looked at the problems facing traveller families housed on local authority sites.
+'Frontline' investigates at the problems facing traveller families housed on local authority sites.
 Reporter Michael Ryan visits the authorised corporation caravan park at Well Park in Galway.

 Mrs. Teresa Mangan lives in a make shift shack with her eleven children, with many other families living in similar situations on the site.
 Michael Ryan comments that "This supposed caravan park is in fact a depressing jungle of shacks, caravans, cannibalised motor cars, rubbish and rubble".
 The MacDonagh family, who also live on the site, split fourteen family members between a shack and a Galway corporation tigeen, which is pitted by rat holes.